What kind of glue do I use?

 Do all Smetsson cutting boards come with rubber feet?

-The main benefit is that the feet elevate the cutting board from the surface it rests on, making it impossible for water being soaked up into the board.
+The main benefit of rubber feet: elevating the cutting board from the surface it rests on, making it impossible for water to be soaked up into the board.
 Remember that end grain cutting boards take up water more easily then long grain cutting boards.
+The feet also provide a 10mm air gap under the cutting board, resulting in a more even drying of both sides (this reduces the risk of warping).

-They provide the cutting board with stability when used on slightly uneven surfaces.
-They absorb shocks when chopping on the cuttingboard and they make it easier the pick up the board.
+The rubber feet also provide the cutting board with stability when used on slightly uneven surfaces.
+Moreover, they absorb shocks when chopping on the cuttingboard and they make it easier the pick up the board.

 Is the thickness of an end grain cutting board important?